mikro-orm/mikro-orm/docs/installation.md

 export = CONFIG.orm;
 ```

+> You can also use different names for this file, simply rename it in the `configPaths` array
+> your in `package.json`.
+You can also use `MIKRO_ORM_CLI` environment variable with the path
+> to override `configPaths` value.

 Now you should be able to start using the CLI.
 All available commands are listed in the CLI help:

 ```shell script